 There are two types of mindsets we can cultivate.
-One that embraces problems as opportunities to learn, and one that avoids them, often out of fear to fail.
+One that embraces problems as opportunities to learn, and one that avoids them, often out of the fear of failure.
 People that avoid conflicts can be described as having a fixed mindset.
 Those who see problems as interesting challenges have a growth mindset.
 Sometimes we like to switch from one to the other.

 People have a fixed mindset because they believe that basic qualities, like intelligence or talents, are fixed traits and that these traits are responsible for success.
 They often like to document past achievements.
 With a growth mindset, people believe that new abilities can be developed through practise.
 This view creates the love for learning that most great leaders and artists have in common.
 For them life becomes an exciting journey with endless opportunity to figure new things out and advance.